TouhidTushar/Task-MTech/README.md

 ### `nodemon server`

 Runs the project in the development mode.\
-Server will server the static frontend files.\
+Server will serve the static frontend files.\
 Open [http://localhost:2000](http://localhost:2000) to view it in the browser.

 Alternatively, you can also run the server and the client side on separate ports\